lite-xl/lite-xl.github.io/docs/user-guide/configuration.md

     ![Screenshot showing the keybind changer][13]{ loading=lazy }

-!!! tip "Keyboard mapping on X11"
+!!! tip
-    Lite XL interprets keypresses based on their physical location, regardless of the keyboard layout.
+    On X11, Lite XL interprets keypresses based on their physical location, regardless of the keyboard layout set in your DE settings.
     Tools such as `xmodmap` will therefore have no effect; instead you'll have to modify your keymap in Lite XL directly.

-    For example, to remap CapsLock to Control add this to your user module:
+    For example, to remap ++caps-lock++ to ++ctrl++, add this to your user module:

     ```lua
     local modkeys = require("core.modkeys-" ..
 (PLATFORM == "Mac OS X" and "macos" or "generic"))
     modkeys.map["capslock"] = "ctrl" -- this maps capslock to ctrl